 The ability of the body to utilize oxygen to perform work is positively correlated with increased quality of life and prevention of many chronic diseases.
 The Health Risk Assessment Lab tests aerobic capacity with a variety of protocols and instruments but ultimately provides information about the health of the cardiopulmonary, cardiovascular, and musculoskeletal systems.
 With this information, we can determine fitness level, severity of disease, and create a customized exercise program.

 The blood lipid panel includes HbA1c, total cholesterol, HDL and LDL cholesterol, blood triglycerides, and blood glucose levels.
 HbA1c is a protein in the blood that estimates an average blood sugar over the past three months.
 These values indicate the health of the cardiovascular system and the risk of diabetes.
 Through a small finger-prick and sample of blood, the Health Risk Assessment Lab can obtain these values within five minutes and discuss strategies to optimize your numbers.

 Chronic Obstructive Pulmonary Disease (COPD) is the third leading cause of death.
 It is characterized by difficulty exhaling air from the pulmonary circuit.
 This test assesses how well the lungs function as expressed through the variables of forced vital capacity (FVC) and forced expiratory volume in one second (FEV1).
 Through spirometry, the Health Risk Assessment Lab determines if there are any signs of obstruction and recommend further evaluation from a pulmonologist if needed.

-For information, or to schedule your personalized health risk and biological age assessment in advance, please contact us at 704-687-0874 or email Dr. Trudy Moore-Harrison at firstname.lastname@example.org.
+For more information, or to schedule your personalized health risk in advance, please contact us at 704-687-0502 or email firstname.lastname@example.org.